 How to Crochet the Square:

 1st row - Chain 6 and slip stitch into first chain to form a loop.

 2nd row - Chain 3, 2 dc into middle hole (to form 1st of four clusters), chain 3, * 3 dc into middle hole (second cluster), chain 3 *.
-Repeat between * to form four clusters.
+Repeat between * to form four clusters, ending with chain 3.
 Slip stitch to top of first chain 3, to close the circle.

-3rd row - slip stitch over to the first hole in previous row.
-Chain 3, 2 dc into hole, followed by Chain 3, 3 dc into same hole (so you have 2 clusters of 3 stitches in that hole, which have formed your first corner). * Chain 1 (side of square), 3 dc, chain 3, 3 dc (second corner).* Repeat between * to make four corners.
+3rd row - slip stitch over to the first hole (made by the chain 3s) in previous row.
+Chain 3, 2 dc into hole, followed by Chain 2, 3 dc into same hole (so you have 2 clusters of 3 stitches in that hole, which have formed your first corner). * Chain 1 (side of square), 3 dc, chain 3, 3 dc (second corner).* Repeat between * to make four corners, ending with chain 1.
 Slip stitch into top of first chain to finish the row.

 4th row - slip stitch over to the first hole in previous row.
 Chain 3, 2 dc into hole, followed by chain 2 (that's the corner), 3 dc into same hole (so, in each corner you'll have 2 clusters of 3 stitches, divided by a chain 2).
 To form 1st side, chain 1, 3 dc into hole, chain 1.
 You're now at your second corner - 3 dc, chain 2, 3 dc into hole.
 To form 2nd side, chain 1, 3 dc into hole, chain 1.
 You're now at your third corner.
 Continue pattern to create the square and close row with a slip stitch.